moostjs/moostjs/docs/webapp/interceptors/guards.md

 [[toc]]

 ## Guard Interceptor

+> Please note that all the examples provided in this documentation are for illustration purposes and may need to be adjusted based on the specific requirements and environment of your application.
+It is important to understand the concepts and principles demonstrated and adapt them to suit your needs.
+Consider the examples as a starting point and make the necessary modifications to align with your application's architecture, business logic, and security requirements.
+Always ensure that you thoroughly test and validate your implementation to guarantee its correctness and security in a production environment.

 To create a guard interceptor, you can define a plain interceptor with a priority set to `GUARD`.
 The GUARD priority indicates that the interceptor will be executed before the event handler and is specifically designed for authorization checks.